Holo-Light-GmbH/Hololight-Stream-SDK-Trial/Docs/settings.md

 To configure the client side settings, see the settings tab of the client UI.

 > **_NOTE:_** Not all settings are available on every client.
-The below describes the combined settings from all clients.
+The below described settings are the combined settings from all clients.

 ### Default Port